Frequently Asked Questions

 Start Applying: The hiring process for firefighters is long and involved, and very competitive.
 The more experience you have at testing and being interviewed, the more prepared you will be when you apply with the department(s) you really want to work for.
 There are many publications (magazines, journals) and Internet resources for locating firefighter job announcements.
 Many fire departments use an “interest card” system and will notify people who have filled out an interest card when applications will be accepted.

 Do I need to get a degree in FS before I can get a job?

-Many other colleges have bachelor degrees in Public Administration which fits well with the fire service.
+Many colleges have bachelor degrees in Public Administration which fits well with the fire service.